nkristek/Stein/README.md

 ### Install log

 It will start installers with the "/L*V LOGPATH" option which means the installer should extensively log all operations.
+You can optionally set a limit on how many log files should be kept.
+After an operation, the oldest log files will be deleted.

 ## Contribution